Supported Residential Facilities

 Catalyst Foundation maintains complete listings of SRFs in South Australia as well as monthly vacancy registers.

-The information above refers to ‘pension only’ SRFs.
-This term is used to distinguish them from serviced apartments that operate under both the Supported Residential Facilities Act and the Retirement Villages Act.
+The information above refers to SRFs catering for pensioners with low means and no property and NDIS clients.
+The term SRFs (pensioners and NDIS clients) is used here to distinguish them from serviced apartments that operate under both the Supported Residential Facilities Act and the Retirement Villages Act.
 Serviced apartments are usually not suitable for a person whose only income is a Government pension.
 See the webpage on Retirement Villages for further information.
 To search for serviced apartments see our online housing directory.